Softness Matters: Effects of Compression on the Behavior of Adsorbed Microgels at Interfaces: Introduction

 Among surface-sensitive techniques, neutron reflectometry (NR) can be used to determine the out-of-plane profile of the microgels orthogonal to the interface and to assess their volume fraction \emph{in situ} \cite{Zie16,Boc22}.
-In this work, by combining NR, surface pressure measurements, and computer simulations, we comprehensively describe the out-of-plane behavior of microgel monolayers under compression at the air-water interface.
+In this work, by combining NR, surface pressure measurements, and computer simulations, we comprehensively describe the out-of-plane behavior of pNIPAM-based microgel monolayers under compression at the air-water interface.
+Microgel particles spread at different fluid interfaces, such as air-water or oil-water for instance, are characterised by a similar behaviour as determined in the absence of lateral compression \cite{Rey2020, Boc21}.
+Switching from air to oil as the hydrophobic phase results only in a slightly greater protrusion of the polymer chains in the hydrophobic phase.
+Hence, we anticipate our findings obtained in the presence of lateral compression to be applicable beyond the air-water interface investigated here, extending to other fluid interfaces.

-To probe the effect of softness, 5~mol\% crosslinked microgels \cite{Boc22} (for simplicity named as hard' microgels) and ultra-low crosslinked ones \cite{Boc22} (referred as soft’ microgels) are used.
+To probe the effect of softness, pNIPAM microgels crosslinked with 5~mol\% \textit{N,N'}-methyl\-ene\-bis\-acryl\-am\-ide~(BIS) \cite{Boc22} and ultra-low crosslinked ones \cite{Boc22} are used.
+The latter are obtained without the addition of any crosslinker and the polymeric network forms due to the hydrogen atom abstraction at the tertiary carbon atom of the isopropyl group \cite{Bru19}.
+In accordance with the terminology from our recent works, we name the microgels prepared with ultra-low cross-linker content as ‘soft’ and those with high cross-linker content, having a bulk modulus two orders of magnitude larger than the ultra-low crosslinked ones \cite{Hou22}, as ‘hard’.
+In solution, these hard microgel particles feature a core-corona internal structure \cite{Sti04FF}, while the soft ones are characterised by a more homogeneous polymer network \cite{Bru19}.

 NR experiments are performed on a null-reflecting interface using partially deuterated polymers to highlight the structural changes taking place at the nano-scale in the microgel Langmuir monolayer upon compression.
 Furthermore, computer simulations are exploited to evaluate the structural changes taking place upon lateral compression for \emph{in silico} microgels synthesized at different cross-link contents \cite{Gna17}.

 Our results show that despite similar surface elasticity of hard and soft monolayers, upon compression hard microgels are pushed further away from the interface, with a significant decrease in their protrusion in air and the formation of a thicker polymer-dense phase in water.
 In contrast, soft microgels remain anchored at the interface: an increase in the density of the microgels in water is observed but at the same time, their protrusion in air is not affected by compression and remains constant and limited to few nanometers.
+Furthermore, the the polymer volume fraction of pNIPAM sitting onto the interface is virtually the same for both the hard and soft microgels.